themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 {{ theme:partial src="section-header" title="Tweaking your setup" url="{{ soundcloudurl }}" time="37:37" }}

 As I earlier said, Vim is ugly out of the box, and some of its settings could benefit from some tuning.
 Vim makes this pretty easy...well Vim easy, at least.
-There are global settings for Vim which can be applied to all users, but most people keep all of their personal settings in a .vimrc file which lives in the [home directory](http://en.wikipedia.org/wiki/Home_directory).
-This is just a plain text file that contains customization written in the Vim Language (Viml, often), and sometimes I think 10% of Github is hosted .vimrc files, so there are no limits to what you can find in the way of help online.
+There are global settings for Vim which can be applied to all users, but most people keep all of their personal settings in a `.vimrc` file which lives in the [home directory](http://en.wikipedia.org/wiki/Home_directory).
+This is just a plain text file that contains customizations written in the Vim Language, and sometimes I think 10% of Github is hosted `.vimrc files`.
+There is plenty of ready help online.

 #### Custom colors

 I have been using [Ethan Schoonover's](https://twitter.com/ethanschoonover) [Solarized](http://ethanschoonover.com/solarized) color scheme ever since I first saw it, but I recognize that others remain color-curious.
-For those in that camp, I think that there is no better resource than [this](http://daylerees.github.io/).
-All of these themes are available in [this repository](https://github.com/daylerees/colour-schemes), so switch around to your hearts content.
-Vim makes switching as easy as putting a color scheme in the `~/.vim/colors` folder and typing `:colorscheme solarized` or `:colo solarized`.
+For those in that camp, I don't think there is a better comparison-shopping resource than [this](http://daylerees.github.io/).
+All of these themes are available in [this repository](https://github.com/daylerees/colour-schemes), so switch around to your heart's content.
+Vim makes installing a new color scheme as simple as copying the folder to the `~/.vim/colors` directory and typing `:colorscheme solarized` or `:colo solarized`.
 Vim has a short version of all common commands, and the convention for writing these is of the form `:colo[rscheme]`, with the part in brackets being optional.
 I'll write it this way from now on.

 > {{ theme:partial src="aside-header" voice="potatowire" text="For ST refugees" }}
 >